aaronbloomfield/pdr/labs/lab04/index.md

 types.

-Recall that all Intel 80x86 machines (i.e. all Pentium-class machines) are little-endian.
+Recall that all Intel 80x86 machines (i.e. all Pentium-class machines) are little-Endian.
 Thus, 0xd97c34a2 is stored as: a2 34 7c d9, with
 the least significant byte listed first.
-However, when you examine the value in gdb (using the `x/x` command), it will display it in big-endian format, as that is how humans think of numbers.
+However, when you examine the value in gdb (using the `x/x` command), it will display it in big-endian format, as that is how humans typically think of numbers.

 Write a C++ program, called inlab4.cpp, where you consecutively declare variables of these types: `bool`, `char`, `int`, `double`,